 - 1. Selects 'Personal' on the WSP Claimant screen. - 2.
 Updates the 'Has special needs' radio button to 'Yes'.
 Be aware that if special arrangements are already noted, this doesn't always mean that there will be complex needs/requirements for additional support.
-For example, the claimant may be a wheelchair user but they can still be a standard Universal Credit claimant.

-- 3. Selects 'Active special needs' (this becomes available when 'Yes' has been selected). - Selects 'Add new special need' from the toolbar menu to open the 'Special Needs' screen. - 5.
+For example, the claimant may be a wheelchair user but they can still be a standard Universal Credit claimant. - 3.
+Selects 'Active special needs' (this becomes available when 'Yes' has been selected). - 4.
+Selects 'Add new special need' from the toolbar menu to open the 'Special Needs' screen. - 5.
 Selects 'Look up' from the 'Special Need Type' field, for example wheelchair access. - 6.
 Enters 'Extra Information' as appropriate. - 7.
-Selects 'Save and Close'. - 8.
-Updates CAMLite Contact history 'Notes' with the actions taken.
+Selects 'Save and Close'.